 The School will administer the home language survey upon a student’s initial enrollment in the School.

-CELDT Testing
+ELPAC Testing

-All children who indicate that their home language is other than English will be given the California English Language Development Test (CELDT) within 30 days of enrollment5 to evaluate their listening, speaking, reading and writing abilities in English.
-This test will be given at least annually between July 1 and October 31 until the student is re-designated as fluent English proficient.
-The School will notify all parents of its responsibility for CELDT testing and of CELDT results within 30 days of receiving test results from the contractor.
-The CELDT shall be used to fulfill the requirements under the No Child Left Behind Act for English proficiency testing, until the upcoming planned replacement with the ELPAC
+All children who indicate that their home language is other than English will be given the English Language Proficiency Assessments for California (ELPAC) Initial Assessment5 to evaluate their listening, speaking, reading and writing abilities in English.
+English Learners will take the ELPAC Summative Assessment annually during the testing window (February 1 – May 31), until the student is re-designated as fluent English proficient.
+The School will notify all parents of its responsibility for ELPAC testing and of ELPAC results within 30 days of receiving test results from the contractor.

 English Learner Reclassification